 Prerequisites: Students must have passed Project 1-2.
-Furthermore, the student has to have passed at least two out of the following three courses: Introduction to Computer Science 1, Introduction to Computer Science 2, and Data Structures and Algorithms.
+Furthermore, the student has to have passed at least two out of the following three courses: Procedural Programming, Objects in Programming, and Data Structures and Algorithms.
+The student furthermore needs to be registered for or has already completed at least three courses of the programme in year 2, semester 2.
 This project is not a prerequisite for another project / course.

 Description: Students work on a project assignment in small groups of about six students.
-The group composition stays the same for the whole project and is announced at the beginning of period 2.4.
-The students are guided through the project by a fixed tutor.
-The project assignment is divided into three subtasks (one per period) and is strongly related to the content of the courses from period 2.4 and 2.5.
+The concrete assignment is defined by the students given some umbrella topics that match the courses in the curriculum.
+Students indicate their umbrella topic preference at the beginning of period 2.4.
+The group composition stays the same for the whole project and is based on the topic preferences of the students.
+A least regret algorithm is used to ensure that the overall regret is minimized.
+Throughout the project, the groups are guided by a tutor with respect to the project management.
 In periods 2.4 and 2.5, the students work on the project, while also having to attend the courses of these periods.
-They meet their tutor approximately once a week.
-In period 2.6, the students work three weeks full-time on the project and meet their tutor twice a week.
+They meet their tutor approximately biweekly.
+In period 2.6, the students work three weeks full-time on the project and meet their tutor about twice a week.